TAXIIProject/taxiiproject.github.io/documentation/sample-use/index.md

 tagline: Sample usage for TAXII
 ---

-## On this page
 This page contains sample HTTP Request/Responses for TAXII.
-Please note that these examples do not demonstrate the full spectrum of TAXII capabilities.
+Note that these examples do not demonstrate the full spectrum of TAXII capabilities.
 Each type of TAXII Message is listed at least once.

+Please send any comments or questions to taxii@mitre.org.

 ## TAXII Services
 A **TAXII Service** is a single unit of capability within TAXII.
 TAXII defines four TAXII Services:

-* **Inbox Service** - Used by a TAXII Client to push information to a TAXII Server
+* **Inbox Service** - Used by a TAXII Client to push information to a TAXII Server.
-* **Poll Service** - Used by a TAXII Client to request information from a TAXII Server
+* **Poll Service** - Used by a TAXII Client to request information from a TAXII Server.
 * **Collection Management Service** - Used by a TAXII Client to request information about available **Data Collections** or request a subscription.
-* **Discovery Service** - Used by a TAXII Client to discover available TAXII Services (e.g., "An Inbox Service is located at http://example.com/inbox_service ")
+* **Discovery Service** - Used by a TAXII Client to discover available TAXII Services (e.g., "An Inbox Service is located at http://example.com/inbox_service ").

 ## Data Collections
 A TAXII **Data Collection** is a grouping of cyber threat information that can be exchanged using TAXII.